A Critical Element of Who We Are

 The Pursuit Advisers grant will help share the learnings of their conference online, so that more people can see and learn about dyslexia.
 The grant will allow the conference to be more than just a physical conference, as they will be able to use all the content created during the event to create educational online material for anyone to use.

 Not-for-Profit Sponsorship Program

 Our Not-for-Profit Sponsorship program is now closed.
-We plan to open the program again in the second half of 2019.
+We will be opening the program again in the second half of 2019.